 Our revenue is derived from sales of individual products and associate fees or, in certain geographic markets, starter packs.
 Substantially all of our product and pack sales are to associates and preferred customers at published wholesale prices.
 We record revenue net of any sales taxes and record a reserve for expected sales returns based on historical experience.
-We recognize revenue from shipped packs and products upon receipt by the customer.
-We estimate order delivery dates using weighted averages of historical delivery data periodically provided by our freight carriers.
-We record the value of orders shipped but not yet delivered to customers as Deferred Revenue on our Consolidated Balance Sheet.
-If our assumptions and estimate of the delivery time from shipment to receipt by the customer changes, the new estimate could have a material impact on our revenues and financial results of operations.
-Corporate-sponsored event revenue is recognized when the event is held
+During the quarter ended September 30, 2024 the Company changed its shipping terms with customers such that ownership transfers upon delivery to the freight carrier, satisfying the Company's performance obligation.
+Previously, the Company's shipping terms were FOB destination, so the Company recognized revenue upon delivery of the product to the customer.
+We recorded the value of orders shipped but not yet delivered to customers as Deferred revenue on our Consolidated Balance Sheet.
+Corporate-sponsored event revenue is recognized when the event is held.